In the vast sea of iPhone cables available, finding the perfect one for CarPlay can seem like an overwhelming task.

 It is not usually bad to charge your phone in the car, but the battery in an older car might be affected by consistent charging.
 Additionally, the voltage in your vehicle may not be enough to provide your phone with sufficient charge, which could ultimately damage your iPhone.

 Some have said that you shouldn’t charge your phone in the car, but if you’re driving for long periods, this is sometimes the only option.
 As long as you use the correct cable, you should be fine.

 Wireless is usually better for CarPlay, especially if you often exit your vehicle.
 You also do not need to remove your phone from your bag to use CarPlay wirelessly.
 However, both a wireless connection and a traditional USB cable will allow you to use the essential functions of CarPlay.

-If you’re looking for a decent charger with USB connectivity that will last, go with the Belkin BoostCharge Pro.
+If you’re looking for the best iPhone cable for CarPlay that will last, go with the Belkin BoostCharge Pro.

 However, if you’re looking for wireless connectivity, iOttie is the most convenient and elegant option.
 Whichever you choose, make sure you replace your charger if you notice any fraying or damage.